-EV Nickel's mission is to accelerate the transition to clean energy.
+EV Nickel 's mission is to accelerate the transition to clean energy.
 It is a Canadian nickel exploration company, focussed on the Shaw Dome area, south of Timmins, Ontario.
-In addition to extensive historic production, the Shaw Dome area is home to the Langmuir W4 Zone, the basis of a 2010 historical estimate of 677K tonnes @ 1.00% Ni, ~15M lbs of Class 1 Nickel.
+In addition to extensive historic production, the Shaw Dome area is home to its Langmuir Project which includes W4, the basis of a 2010 historical estimate of 677K tonnes @ 1.00% Ni, ~15M lbs of Class 1 Nickel.
 EV Nickel plans to grow and advance a Clean Nickel TM business, targeting the growing demand for Class 1 Nickel from the electric vehicle battery sector.
 EV Nickel has more than 30,000 hectares to explore and has identified more than 100km of favourable strike length.

 The Company's Projects are under the direct technical supervision of Paul Davis, P.Geo., and Vice-President of the Company.
 Mr. Davis is a Qualified Person as defined by NI 43-101.
 He has reviewed and approved the technical information in this press release.
 There are no known factors that could materially affect the reliability of the information verified by Mr. Davis.

 Cautionary Note Regarding the Langmuir Project's 2010 historical estimate: